fuhengwu2021/coderepo/09/code/README.md

   }'
 ```

+**Note:** Both services use port 8000 internally, but we use different local ports (8000 for llama, 9876 for phi-tiny-moe) when port-forwarding to avoid conflicts.

 #### 8.3 Test via API Gateway (Recommended)

 If you've deployed the API Gateway (see step 9), you can test both models through a single endpoint: